Key takeaways

 /s/ John Smith or /John Smith/

-This simple text line signals that Jane Doe has signed or authorized the document, even though her actual handwritten (wet) signature isn’t shown on the file.
+This simple text line signals that the named person has signed or authorized the document, even though their actual handwritten (wet) signature isn't present in the file.

 Where it comes from